Azure/ng-deploy-azure/README.md

 ## Continuous Integration Mode <a name="ci"></a>

-When deploying from a CI environement, we switch to a non-interactive login process that requires you to provide [Service Principal][principal-service] crendetials as environment variables.
+When deploying from a CI environement, we switch to a non-interactive login process that requires you to provide [Service Principal][principal-service] credentials as environment variables.
 A [Service Principal][principal-service] is an application within [Azure Active Directory][active-directory] that we can use to perform unattended resource and service level operations.

 ### Creating a Service Principal <a name="sp"></a>

-In orther to create and get the [Service Principal][principal-service] application credentials, you can either use the [Azure Portal][principal-service-portal] or use the [Azure CLI][azure-cli].
+In other to create and get the [Service Principal][principal-service] application credentials, you can either use the [Azure Portal][principal-service-portal] or use the [Azure CLI][azure-cli].

 We recommend using the Azure CLI and running the following command: